 On Thursdays, the museum stays open longer, so last admission is at 7 pm.
 On all other days bear in mind that the last guided tour is at 4.45 pm.

 After all that Power Sightseeing, it's time for a hearty dinner.
 Choose between traditional Irish pubs or modern world cuisine.
 Dublin has both.

 Another eating place I can highly recommend is the Italian restaurant Honest Pizza (12 Dame Court, Dublin 2).
 You won't get a discount with the Dublin Pass here and it's not the cheapest option, but overall I thought the prices were ok.
 A 3‐three course dinner will set you back around 20 Euros.
 But if you like mushroom truffle pizza and a baked banana doughnut with nutella as much as I do, this will be money well spent! 🙂

 So… how much did I save with the Dublin Pass?

-Although it requires quite a tight schedule, I found that the Dublin Pass was worth its 52 Euros.
+Although it requires quite a tight schedule, I found that the Dublin Pass was worth its 52 Euros, which I paid for it in 2016.
 After all, I would have spent 91.50 Euros had I paid for every single attraction separately.
-So that’s a saving of 39.50 Euros!
+So that's a saving of 39.50 Euros!